Reduce screen time and regain focus

 Carefully choose the content you consume

-Unfollow accounts that feed insecurity or constant comparison, like Instagram models, fitness influencers, or luxury lifestyle reels.
+Unfollow accounts that make you feel worse about your life, such as Instagram models, fitness influencers, or luxury lifestyle content.

 Protect your attention.
 It’s one of the most valuable things you have.